highchair/artinruins-com/_property/roger-williams-brewing.md

   - url: rw-brewing-mill3-jh-2023-05-02.jpg
     caption: 'View north northeast of the southern face of Mill Number 3.'
     sizes: '1200, 900'
+  - url: rw-brewing-mill3-jh-2023-07-02.jpg
+    caption: 'Detail of the exposed rubblestone walls beneath modern parging, south face of Mill Number 3.'
+    sizes: '1200, 900'
   - url: rw-brewing-mill3-jh-2023-05-03.jpg
     caption: 'Detail view of the connections between the Boiler House (left) and Mill Number 3 (right).'
+    sizes: '1200, 900'
+  - url: rw-brewing-mill3-jh-2023-07-01.jpg
+    caption: 'Detail view of the courtyard between buildings, with original Boiler House in the rear of the photo.'
     sizes: '1200, 900'
   - url: rw-brewing-mill3-jh-2023-05-04.jpg
     caption: 'View north northwest of the southern face of the Boiler/Engine/Turbine House.'